L4COUR/PCD2020_SonicPi_Workshop/README.md

   ```ruby
   Sample :ambi_choir, rate: 0.5, amp: 0.5
   ```

    The sample now runs at half speed with half volume.
 Try putting in some other numbers, to see what happens.

-   The sample now runs at half speed with half volume.
-Try putting in some other numbers, to see what happens.